User Guide

 - Matches contact names with the exact keyword or those that contain the keyword as substring. e.g.

-will return Alex Yeoh as well as Roy Balakrishnan - The search is case-insensitive. e.g. alex will match Alex
+find alwill return Alex Yeoh as well as Roy Balakrishnan - The search is case-insensitive. e.g. alex will match Alex

 - Persons matching at least one keyword will be returned (i.e. OR search). e.g. Hans Bo will return Hans Gruber, Bo Yang